-- If you have any of these health problems: Adrenal gland problems, asthma, bleeding problems, blood vessel problems, diabetes, heart disease, high blood pressure, kidney or liver problems, poor nutrition, or porphyria.
+- If you have any of these health problems: Adrenal gland problems, anemia, asthma, bleeding problems, heart or blood vessel disease, kidney or liver problems, poor nutrition, or porphyria.

 - If you have a pregnancy that is not inside the uterus (ectopic pregnancy).